NatBat92/connect-4-game/README.md

 * WikiHow for the step by step on what I needed to follow to get the game to function like the actual game - [WikiHow](https://www.wikihow.com/Play-Connect-4)
 * WikiBooks for error handling - [WikiBooks](https://en.wikibooks.org/wiki/Python_Programming/Errors#:~:text=In%20python%20there%20are%20three,errors%2C%20logic%20errors%20and%20exceptions.)
+* Pyinputplus to catch incorrect input instead of needing to use lots of value/ index error exceptions - [Pyinputplus](https://pypi.org/project/PyInputPlus/)
+* Pwaller/ Pyfiglet for the title when the game is loaded [pyfiglet on github](https://github.com/pwaller/pyfiglet)
+* My mentor Andre Aquilina for his help in finding the bugs in my code
+* Code Institute for the code template that I have used for this project